 Are you looking for a new park to explore this summer with your kids?
 Well, look no further!
-Cool Creek Park in Westfield just reopened after a total remodel, and it does not disappoint!
+Cool Creek Park in Carmel just reopened after a total remodel, and it does not disappoint!
 There is so much about Cool Creek Park that is different and unique, including music integration, unique climbing features, and outdoor fitness equipment!

 Playground at Cool Creek Park